 The implementation of memcpy is simple.
-At first, it pushes values from the si and di registers to the stack to preserve their values because they will change during the memcpy.
-As we can see in the REALMODE\CFLAGS in arch/x86/Makefile, the kernel build system uses the -mregparm=3 option of GCC, so functions get the first three parameters from ax, dx and cx registers.
+At first, it pushes values from the si and di registers to the stack to preserve their values because they will change during the memcpy. memcpy and other functions in copy.S use fastcall calling conventions.
+So it gets its incoming parameters from the ax, dx and cx registers.
 Calling memcpy looks like this: